Marcelo Rebelo de Sousa: State visits

-Marcelo Rebelo de Sousa, as President of Portugal, has visited the Vatican, Spain, Mozambique, Morocco, Brazil, Switzerland, Cuba, United Kingdom, Greece, United States of America and Angola.
-The first visit was to the Vatican City to meet the Pope Francis and the Cardinal Secretary of State Pietro Parolin.
+Marcelo Rebelo de Sousa made his first visit as President of Portugal to the Vatican City to meet Pope Francis and the Cardinal Secretary of State Pietro Parolin on 17 March 2016, followed the same day by a trip to Portugal's neighbour Spain to meet King Felipe VI.
 In 2019, he joined President Emmanuel Macron for the traditional Bastille Day military parade in Paris, which honoured European military cooperation and the European Intervention Initiative that year.

 Health

 In December 2017, Marcelo Rebelo de Sousa underwent emergency surgery at Curry Cabral Hospital in order to treat an incarcerated umbilical hernia.
 The procedure was performed by Eduardo Barroso, a friend of the president.
 He was discharged from the hospital and lauded the Portuguese National Health Service, considering it an important achievement of Portuguese democracy.

 In June 2018, Marcelo Rebelo de Sousa was briefly hospitalized after he collapsed after a visit to Bom Jesus do Monte sanctuary in Braga; the incident was caused by a sudden drop in blood pressure alongside acute gastroenteritis.

 In October 2019, he underwent planned cardiac catheterization at Santa Cruz Hospital, Carnaxide, in the outskirts of Lisbon, after accumulated calcium was detected in one of his coronary arteries.

 On 8 March 2020, Marcelo Rebelo de Sousa suspended all his public agenda and returned to his private home in Cascais, entering a voluntary quarantine period for 14 days after being revealed that a group of students from Felgueiras, who had visited Belém Palace some days before, had also been quarantined after a positive case of COVID-19 was detected in their school.
 Marcelo subsequently tested negative for the virus and worked remotely for a period during the COVID-19 pandemic.